MFlisar/MaterialDialogs/README.md

 }
 ```

-Additionally, the `AlertDialog` mode does support providing a callback directly, simply like following:
+Additionally, the `AlertDialog` mode does support providing a direct callback, simply like following:

 ```kotlin
 DialogInfo(...)